hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

 Danish pronunciation can be challenging for learners due to several features:

-1. Vowel sounds: Danish has many vowel sounds, including some that don't exist in many other languages.
+1. Vowel sounds: Danish has many vowel sounds, including some that don’t exist in many other languages.

 2. Soft 'd' (blødt d): This sound, represented by [ð], is similar to the 'th' in English 'the', but softer.